 Round Towers in County Mayo

-In 1845 George Petrie (artist, scholar and antiquary) published a book in which he demonstrated the ecclesiastical origin and function as bell towers of these peculiar buildings.
-This theory seems to be confirmed also by the Irish word “Cloigtheach” meaning bell-house.
+In 1845 George Petrie (artist, scholar and antiquary) published a book in which he demonstrated the religious origin and function as bell towers of these peculiar buildings.
+This theory seems to be also confirmed by the Irish word “Cloigtheach” meaning bell-house.

 He also showed the towers were associated with monasteries where the ringing of the bell was essential for the monastic life calling the monks to prayers.

 Other investigations encouraged the belief they were places of refuge used especially during the Viking invasions.
 It was easy to imagine monks climbing up a ladder to the doorway, taking refuge inside, pulling up the ladder and locking the wooden door.